hdsu-bioquant/hdsu-bioquant.github.io/_pages/wiki/06_daily_tools.md

 We strongly recommend using [LaTeX](https://www.latex-project.org/) for making your final reports and thesis.
 If you are using MacOS then use [MacTeX](http://www.tug.org/mactex/), for Linux/Windows install [TeXLive](https://tug.org/texlive/) followed by a LaTeX editor [TeXStudio](https://www.texstudio.org/).
 You will find the prescribed format for reports, thesis etc **[here]**.
 Kindly use the official **[lab template]** for making your presentations.

+Whether you are writing your thesis or preparing your manuscript, you will require citation managers to help you.
+For citation management in LaTeX, BibDesk (for macOS) can be quite useful.
+In alternative, you can use Mendeley, EndNote (really nice but paid), or Paperpile for other editors.
+When writing collaboratively, we would recommend Paperpile as it be used with Google Docs.
+It also has the option to export references and bibliography into other formats (e.g BibTeX).

 ### (D) Keeping up to date with literature

 ### - Feedly